-We recognise that effective local government relies upon establishing and maintaining the public's confidence in the elected councillors and staff and that the setting of high standards of self governance provides a clear and demonstrable lead to both our existing and potential partners, and therefore provides the basis of effective community governance.
+We recognise that effective local government relies upon establishing and maintaining the public's confidence in the elected councillors and staff and that the setting of high standards of self-governance provides a clear and demonstrable lead to both our existing and potential partners, and therefore provides the basis of effective community governance.

 Corporate Governance "is the system by which organisations are directed and controlled" (Cadbury report 1992).
-The main document regarding corporate governance within Colchester is the Constitution of the Council and its associated procedures and frameworks, which was originally adopted as from 15 May 2002.
+The main document regarding corporate governance within Colchester is the Constitution of the Council and its associated procedures and frameworks, which was originally adopted as of 15 May 2002.

 The local code is updated annually.
 This code sets out and describes the Council's commitment to corporate governance, and identifies the arrangements to ensure its ongoing effective implementation and application in all aspects of the Council's work.

 In order to achieve effective corporate governance, the Council has adopted the guidance contained in the Guidance and Framework documents published by CIPFA/SOLACE 'Delivering Good Governance in Local Government' last updated in 2012